 - a) After a third strike he/she hinders the catcher in his/her attempt to field the ball. - b) After hitting or bunting a fair ball, his/her bat hits the ball a second time in fair territory.
 The ball is dead and no runners may advance.
-If the batter/runner drops the bat and the ball rolls against the bat in fair territory and, in the umpire's judgment, there was no attempt to interfere with the course of the ball, the ball is alive and in play.

-- c) He/she intentionally deflects the course of the ball in any manner. - d) Any member or members of the offensive team stand or gather around any base to which a runner is advancing, to confuse, hinder or add to the difficulty of the fielders.
-Such runner shall be declared out for the interference of his teammate or teammates. - e) Any batter or runner who has just been put out hinders or impedes any following play being made on a runner.
-Such runner shall be declared out for the interference of his/her teammate. - f) If, in the judgment of the umpire, a runner willfully interferes with a batted ball or a fielder in the act of fielding a batted ball, with the obvious attempt to break up a double play, the ball is dead.
+If the batter/runner drops the bat and the ball rolls against the bat in fair territory and, in the umpire's judgment, there was no attempt to interfere with the course of the ball, the ball is alive and in play. - c) He/she intentionally deflects the course of the ball in any manner. - d) Before two (2) are out and a runner on third base, the batter hinders a fielder in making a play at home base; the runner is out. - e) Any member or members of the offensive team stand or gather around any base to which a runner is advancing, to confuse, hinder or add to the difficulty of the fielders.
+Such runner shall be declared out for the interference of his teammate or teammates. - f) Any batter or runner who has just been put out hinders or impedes any following play being made on a runner.
+Such runner shall be declared out for the interference of his/her teammate. - g) If, in the judgment of the umpire, a runner willfully interferes with a batted ball or a fielder in the act of fielding a batted ball, with the obvious attempt to break up a double play, the ball is dead.
 The umpire shall call the batter-runner out for interference and shall also call out the runner who had advanced closest to the home plate regardless of where the double play may have been possible.
-In no event may bases be run or runs scored because of such action by the runner. - g) If, in the judgment of the umpire, a batter-runner willfully interferes with a batted ball or a fielder in the act of fielding a batted ball, with the obvious attempt to break up a double play, the ball is dead.
+In no event may bases be run or runs scored because of such action by the runner. - h) If, in the judgment of the umpire, a batter-runner willfully interferes with a batted ball or a fielder in the act of fielding a batted ball, with the obvious attempt to break up a double play, the ball is dead.
 The umpire shall call the batter-runner out for interference and shall also call out the runner who had advanced closest to the home plate regardless of where the double play may have been possible.
-In no event shall bases be run because of such interference. - h) In the judgment of the umpire, the base coach at first or third base, by touching or holding the runner, physically assist him/her in returning to or leaving third base or first base. - i) With a runner on third base, the base coach leaves his/her box and acts in any manner to draw a throw by a fielder. - j) In running the last half of the distance from home base to first base while the ball is being fielded to first base, he/she runs outside (to the right of) the three-foot line, or inside (to the left of) the foul line and, in the umpire's judgment, interferes with the fielder taking the throw at first base or attempting to field a batted ball. - k) He/she fails to avoid a fielder who is attempting to field a batted ball, or intentionally interferes with a thrown ball, provided that if two or more fielders attempt to field a batted ball and the runner comes in contact with one or more of them, the umpire shall determine which fielder is entitled to the benefit of this rule, and shall not declare the runner out for coming in contact with a fielder other than the one the umpire determines to be entitled to field such ball. - 1) A fair ball touches him/her in fair territory before touching a fielder.
-If a fair balls goes through or by an infielder and touches a runner immediately back of him/her, or touches the runner after being deflected by a fielder, the umpire shall not declare the runner out for being touched by a batted ball.
-In making such decision, the umpire must be convinced the ball passed through, or by, the infielder, and that no other infielder had the chance to make the play on the ball.
-If, in the judgment of the umpire, the runner deliberately or intentionally kicks such a batted ball on which the fielder has missed such a play, then the runner shall be called out for interference.
+In no event shall bases be run because of such interference. - i) In the judgment of the umpire, the base coach at first or third base, by touching or holding the runner, physically assist him/her in returning to or leaving third base or first base. - j) With a runner on third base, the base coach leaves his/her box and acts in any manner to draw a throw by a fielder. - k) In running the last half of the distance from home base to first base while the ball is being fielded to first base, he/she runs outside (to the right of) the three-foot line, or inside (to